troop129/JeopardyGame/README.md

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)[![Repl.it](https://img.shields.io/badge/Repl.it-%230D101E.svg?style=for-the-badge&logo=replit&logoColor=white)
 ](https://jeopardygame.troop129.repl.co/)

 A simple game based on the NBC TV Show "Jeopardy".
 Players answer prompts with a question and etiher win or lose money.
-The questions are arranged on board, sorted by categories, in acending value.This is a dynamic implementation of the game, where the number of players can be adjusted and it will still work.
+The questions are arranged on board, sorted by categories, in acending value.

+This is a dynamic implementation of the game, where the number of players can be adjusted and it will still work.

-You can see this project in action on a hosted [repl](https://jeopardygame.troop129.repl.co/).
+You can see this project in action on a hosted [Repl](https://jeopardygame.troop129.repl.co/).

 ## How it Works
 In this implementation, the user starts on a landing page where they can select how many players are playing.

 ![landing page](https://i.imgur.com/9jynJV9.gif)

 The data of how many players are sent through the URL.
 For example, if they picked 4 players as shown above, the URl would say `https://jeopardygame.troop129.repl.co/Pages/game.html?teams=4`.
 This can then be decoded in the JS into the teams number, as shown in this snippet:
 ```javascript
 var url = document.location.href,